SerenaRosi/SerenaRosi/README.md

 # :point_down: Index
 ### PyMOL

-As a firm believer in the power of the open-source initiatives in support of the development of the Molecular Graphics Viewer PyMOL, I have actively contributed to the development of publicly available plugins, articles and general utilities.
+As a firm believer of open-source initiatives in support of the development of the Molecular Graphics Viewer PyMOL, I have actively contributed to the development of publicly available plugins, articles and general utilities.

 #### Readings